Click here to find out what elections are all about and why you should stand, or read on for more details.

 All students will be able to vote for their President, Vice President, Student Trustees and Democracy and Involvement Committee, however you will only be able to vote for the School Voice Leader for your relevant school or course (eg. if you are a studying a course in the Science & Technology School, you will only be able to view and vote in the Science & Technology School Voice Leader election).

 You can find out which students are standing for which positions online.
 Just head to www.mdxsu.com/elections/candidates.
-Look out for them on campus too so you can have a chat in person, or come along to our Candidates' Q&A evening on Monday 13th March!
+Look out for them on campus too so you can have a chat in person, or come along to our Candidates' Q&A evening!

-Throughout voting week (Monday 13th - Friday 17th March) MDXSU will be setting up voting stations across campus in the Quad, Grove Atrium and MDX House.
-Just turn up, flick through a candidate guide, and vote there and then on one of our ipads.
+MDXSU will be set up voting stations in the Quad, Grove Atrium and MDX House throughout the voting period (Friday 2 - Thursday 8 March).
+Just turn up, flick through a candidate guide, and vote on one of our ipads.
 Staff will be on hand to help if you have any questions.

-To vote online using your personal device (mobile, tablet, laptop), visit www.mdxsu.com/vote.
-In order to vote, you will need to sign in on the MDXSU website so we can confirm your identity and eligibility.
+To vote online using your personal device (mobile, tablet, laptop), just visit www.mdxsu.com/vote.
+You will need to sign in on the MDXSU website so we can confirm your identity and eligibility.
 You will need to log in using your MDX student login - the same you use to sign into myUniHub.

 If you have problems logging in to vote, or you are not able to vote in the elections which you should be, you will need to let us know as soon as possible by emailing firstname.lastname@example.org with your full name, course and student number, or by calling 020 8411 6450.
-Please note: if you do not inform us of voting problems prior to Thursday 16th March, we may not be able to resolve the issue before voting ends, so it's really important to vote as early in the week as possible.
+Please inform us of voting problems as soon as possible so we can resolve the issue before voting closes.